huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/app-features.md

 ![image](./assets/AppFeatures02.png)

-Click the <u>Show advanced options<u> link to open out the list of menu items and remove or add items as needed.
+Click the **Show advanced options** link to open out the list of menu items and remove or add items as needed.

 ![image](./assets/AppFeatures03.png)